1. What are NABARD notified bonds?

 a) These bonds are mostly AAA/AA rated and are secure

-b) As is indicative of the name, the bonds are tax-free as per the Income Tax Act of 1961
+b) As is indicative of the name, the bonds are tax-exempt as per the Income Tax Act, 1961

-c) There is a good scope for capital appreciation with falling interest rates
+c) There is scope for capital appreciation with falling interest rates

 d) These give you the option of selling in the secondary market if you wish to exit as they are listed on the NSE/BSE.
 (Note: NABARD Tax-Free Bonds are proposed to be listed on the BSE).

 If you are unsure about which investment scheme suits your goals and needs best, get in touch with a financial expert for guidance.
 At ClearTax, we help you meet to understand and achieve your financial goals.

 5. The Advantages of Investing in NABARD Tax-Free bonds

 b.
 The NABARD tax-free bonds are proposed to be listed on the BSE.
 This will provide holders with more liquidity.

 c.
 The interest income from this bond is tax-free and is payable annually.

 d.
 Investors who do not have a Demat account need not worry as these bonds can be held in physical form also.

 e.
 The NABARD tax-free bonds have an ‘AAA’ rating.

 6. Disadvantages of Investing in NABARD Tax Free Bonds

 Investing in the NABARD tax-free bonds may not be the best bet for investors falling under a low-income tax bracket.
 It is not the best investment option for investors in the 10% or 20% income slab rate.
-(It is better suited to you if you are an investor with an income slab rate of 30%, as this will give you a reliable source of income systematically over a long-term).
+(It is better suited to you if you are an investor with an income slab rate of 30%, as this will give you a reliable source of income systematically over the long term).

 In terms of returns, one can get 12% to 15% with risk tolerance, with investment options like equity mutual funds.

 7. Is investing in the NABARD Tax-Free bonds a good investment option for you?

 NABARD tax-free bonds are a good investment option if it matches your financial goals.
 Consider the following before opting for these tax-exempt bonds: